 There are currently five main research themes which involve a mixture of major research programmes, other externally-funded research projects, and the individual research of faculty and research fellows.
 These are:

-The Centre organizes an extensive programme of lectures, conferences and workshops, and there are close links with related centres in Oxford, as well as active collaborative with a network of similar centres across the world.
+The Centre organizes an extensive programme of lectures, conferences and workshops, including book manuscript workshops (for more information see here), and there are close links with related centres in Oxford, as well as active collaborative with a network of similar centres across the world.

 The work of CIS is closely tied to an outstandingly successful graduate programme.
 With around 25 full-time IR faculty members, Oxford is one of the top centres in Europe for graduate work in International Relations.
 For further details of International Relations in Oxford click here.
 For details of graduate studies click here.